sankeerthana14/fyp-pedestrian-detection/README.md

 ## Extension of FYP
 As a part of the extension, the plan is to conduct state-of-the-art comparison to compare the YOLOX model's performance with the proposed BlackOut algorithm implemented on the **YOLOv6 model, CentreNet and EfficientDet**.

+Note that the 3 different models have reported their results on different datasets, for example YOLOv6 - COCO dataset etc.